indreshp135/hasura-mcp/README.md

 # Hasura MCP Server

-A Model Context Protocol (MCP) server that provides tools for managing users, entitlements, and grants through a Hasura GraphQL API.
+A Model Context Protocol (MCP) server that provides tools for querying and managing data through a Hasura GraphQL API.

-## Database Schema

-The system includes three main tables:

-1. **users** - Stores user information
-2. **entitlements** - Stores permission definitions
-3. **grants** - Many-to-many relationship between users and entitlements

 ## Setup Instructions